fallow64/CTF_Writeups/BDSec 2022/Loop Lover/README.md

-# BDSec CTF
+# Loop Lover
-I participated in BDSec CTF 2022.
-I didn't place well at all and I couldn't dedicated much time into it, but it seemed like it would be fun.
+This challenge was part of BDSec CTF 2022.
 This is my 2nd ever live CTF, so I'm pretty bad at this kind of stuff.
 Anyways, the challenge I want to write about it Loop Lover.
 It's a pretty easy challenge at 100 points, but it was the one I enjoyed solving the most.

 ## The Challenge
 The description read as follows: